KyleDouglasP/cs461-hw1/README.md

 ### Evaluation

 The actual classifier is in kyleperry-nb-cls.py, which is set to classify all of the Irises in test.csv, then evaluate itself for accuracy.
-This model was able to achieve 100% accuracy on the test set utilizing the sample statistics from training for Gaussian distributions
+This model was able to achieve 100% accuracy on the test set utilizing the sample statistics from training for Gaussian distributions.

 ## P5: Data Whitening